nicholasdille/Sessions/containers/060_security/06_community_images/slides.md

 ## Community Images

-XXX trust?

-XXX security updates?

-XXX development?
+This is a question of trust!

+### You must ask yourself

+1. Do you know the maintainer?
+1. Is the image actively maintained?
+1. Are security updates applied?

-Is suspicious, derive from code!
+### If suspicious, derive from code!